hankbao/libreboot/docs/gnulinux/encrypted_debian.md

     -   key size: whatever default is given to you
     -   IV algorithm: whatever default is given to you
     -   Encryption key: passphrase
-    -   erase data: Yes (only choose \'No\' if it\'s a new drive that doesn\'t contain your private data)
+    -   erase data: Yes (only choose 'No' if it's a new drive that doesn't contain your private data)
--   Select \'configure encrypted volumes\'
+-   Select 'configure encrypted volumes'
     -   Create encrypted volumes
     -   Select your partition
     -   Finish